 Black Tea tends to contain the most caffeine of all teas, about 40 milligrams per cup (compared to nearly 100 milligrams in one cup of coffee).
 If you are trying to wean yourself off coffee, but you still feel like you need an extra boost in the morning, brew yourself a cup of black tea.
 This may help to still give you a slight burst of energy without the side effects of too much caffeine; increased heart rate, blood pressure, and even increased anxiety can occur with the consumption of excess caffeine.

-In addition to oral health, black teas (including English Breakfast Tea, come with a range of health benefits that make them great for early morning consumption.
-Benefits include a healthy digestive tract, increased energy, stress relief, and oral health.
+In addition to oral health, black teas (including English Breakfast Tea), come with a range of health benefits that make them great for early morning consumption.
+Benefits include a healthy digestive tract, increased energy, and stress relief.
 Starting off your morning with a revitalized digestive system, a boost of energy, and a calm outlook will help you have a productive and happy day.

 White Tea is a very delicate, light tea with a subtle, sweet taste.
 The leaves are harvested very early in the season, so this tea can be a bit pricier than others.
 Most people recommend drinking this tea on its own, without food, so you enjoy the taste.
-This tea contains L-theanine, which is said to calm anxiety, and improve mental focus, making it a great option for that mid-morning slump.
+This tea contains L-theanine, which is said to calm anxiety and improve mental focus, making it a great option for that mid-morning slump.
 It contains less than 20 milligrams of caffeine per cup, which can make it a great addition to your mid-morning routine, giving you a little energy without a caffeine overload.

-Peppermint Tea is a tasty flavored tea that has some great health benefits that you’ll likely find helpful especially straight after lunch.
+Peppermint Tea is a delicious herbal tea that has some great health benefits, which you’ll likely find helpful especially after lunch.
 This is a good tea to drink with a meal or immediately after eating because of its ability to kickstart the digestive system and keep it running smoothly.
-If you suffer from IBS, for instance, peppermint tea can help to ease your symptoms.
+If you suffer from IBS or other gastrointestinal diseases, peppermint tea can help to ease your symptoms.

-Peppermint tea can also help to relieve headaches caused by stress.
+Peppermint tea can also help to relieve stress or tension headaches.
 Choosing peppermint tea will help to minimize the pain so you can get on with your day.
 Finally, peppermint can help to freshen your breath, so it’s perfect to sip on straight after eating.
 It’s naturally caffeine-free unless blended with other caffeine-containing tea leaves

-Green Tea is a good option for your mid-morning tea break.
+Green Tea is a good option for your mid-afternoon tea break.
 Green tea contains anywhere between 30-50 milligrams of caffeine, so it will give you a little energy boost.
 Like white tea, green tea also contains the amino acid called L-theanine, which is reported to help brain function, so it’s the perfect drink to encourage productivity all afternoon long.

 In The Evening

-Fruit Tea is a wonderful option to drink with dinner or right after.
+Fruit Tea is a wonderful option to drink during or after dinner.
 Fruit tea doesn’t contain much caffeine, as most fruits are naturally caffeine-free, so it won’t keep you up until the wee hours of the morning.
 Fruit tea is usually a blend of dried fruits or peels and may be combined with other herbs.
 Because fruit tea comes in a wide variety of flavors, you’ll be able to satisfy your tastebuds by choosing your favorite fruity flavors to go with your meal.
 Lots of people find that fruit tea can be a good, satisfying substitute for sugary drinks like soda.
 It can also be consumed hot or iced, so it can be a refreshing beverage even when temperatures soar.

-Chamomile Tea is famous for its calming effects and many people swear by it as a sleeping aid.
+Chamomile Tea is famous for its calming effects, and many people swear by it as a sleeping aid.
 It has been used in traditional medicine for thousands of years to help ease stomach discomfort and anxiety.
 This is because chamomile contains an antioxidant called apigenin, which binds to receptors in the brain.
 This helps to decrease anxiety, slow the breath, and ultimately helps the body to fall asleep.

 When You Have A Cold

 Lemon Ginger Tea is widely regarded as an excellent tea for easing the symptoms of the common cold.
 Ginger is an excellent anti-inflammatory ingredient that helps to relieve a sore throat and reduce nasal congestion.
 Lemon contains Vitamin C, which can help to protect the immune system.
 The steam from the tea will also help get rid of mucus buildup in the nose and throat.
 Try adding honey to your brew for its soothing properties.

 When You Have Just Finished A Workout

 Most people reach for water or juice after a hot, sweaty workout.
-However, there are a few teas that can be extremely beneficial after exercise making it a best time to drink tea.
+However, there are a few teas that can be extremely beneficial after exercise making it a good time to drink tea.
 Does hot tea sound unappetizing?
 Try it iced as a great post-recovery beverage!